niightly/ibm-uprofile/README.md

 # IBM - Unified Profile

-This module Allow the user to retrieve information from the IBM unified profile program
+This module Allow the user to retrieve information from the IBM unified profile program.

 ## Getting Started